TOPdesk/operator-recoloring/README.md

 # How to use
 * Every time you log in to TOPdesk, navigate to [your topdesk domain]/tas/secure/mango/arsenictestmodeswitchon first to make sure these styles work at their full potential.
 * You can configure the colors by clicking the plugin icon, and clicking the gear icon on the "Recoloring TOPdesk operator section" entry.
-* The filter values are used to recolor icons, calculate them with https://codepen.io/sosuke/pen/Pjoqqp and prefix the outcome with `brightness(0) saturate(100%)`
+* The filter values are used to recolor icons, calculate them with the [filter calculation codepen](https://codepen.io/sosuke/pen/Pjoqqp) by Barett Sonntag and prefix the outcome with `brightness(0) saturate(100%)`.